 Contact centers the world over making the change to cloud-based operations.
 As you join them, you’ll demand speed, security, reliability and return on investment.
 By optimizing your migration project with powerful third-party software, you’ll be several steps closer to meeting delivery timelines and reassuring your stakeholders that goals are being met.

 In this article, we’ll look at what you need to consider during the migration process, from planning to maintaining the infrastructure once you’ve gone live.

 The key benefits of moving your contact center to the cloud include:

 - Centralized phone-based customer engagements on a digital platform

 - Software updates (including security) all handled by your cloud supplier

-- Calls scheduled and assigned based on a specific company’s configurations
+- Calls scheduled and assigned based on a specific company’s configuration.

-- Reduced need for landline networks and manual phone operations
+- Reduced need for landline networks and manual phone operation

 - Streamlined call center operations – employees and resources free to focus on other areas in the business